New Frontier Days: Founding Pioneers Review

 New Frontier Days: Founding Pioneers

-By Kevin Mitchell Posted on March 28, 2017
+By Kevin Mitchell | Posted: March 28, 2017

 In order to be successful, platforms need games that cater to every possible audience, including casual-friendly titles.
-When Facebook added games, such as Farmville, everyone and their Grandmother clicked their way to build a farm, and annoy friends with requests.
-While New Frontier Days, which also released on the Nintendo 3DS as Frontier Days, doesn’t feature any microtransactions, the sheer amount of waiting you do in the game will surely try your patience.
+When Facebook added games such as Farmville, everyone and their grandmother clicked their way to build a farm and annoy friends with requests.
+While New Frontier Days, which also released on the Nintendo 3DS as Frontier Days, doesn't feature any microtransactions, the sheer amount of waiting you do in the game will surely try your patience.

 Completing the tasks given to you will reward you with cards.
 These are significant additions that can increase the price of your lumber if you choose to sell it, or even provide you with a horse to ride around.
 There are in-game achievements, as the Nintendo Switch as a platform doesn't include any at a system level.
 Completing these will slowly unveil tiles for various illustrations, adding a bit of replay value if you are inclined to complete them.
 As you progress, you can advance the "Age" of your settlement, eventually unlocking churches, castles, and more.

 By design, you are meant to wait around for your pioneers to complete tasks.
-While this is a hallmark of games of this style, there simply isn’t that much you can do in the game, even if you amass a launch amount of pioneers.
-The AI isn’t smart enough either to continue doing tasks.
+While this is a hallmark of games of this style, there simply isn't that much you can do in the game, even if you amass a large amount of pioneers.
+The AI isn't smart enough either to continue doing tasks.
 Send a pioneer to fish, and once the meter above their head finishes, they won't find a new spot to fish, choosing to wait around for a new command.
-They also won’t mind a bear gnawing their arm off, as they continue to complete their task as if nothing bad is happening.
+They also won't mind a bear gnawing their arm off, as they continue to complete their task as if nothing bad is happening.
 Actions completed inside a building can be repeated, but I found I had to shift jobs consistently based on what I needed to be done.
-If you place a pioneer in a building, you’ll see a static character dressed in red outside the building to indicate that you have one inside.
-If they aren’t busy, they will stand there with their arms in the air, waiting for you to direct them further.
+If you place a pioneer in a building, you'll see a static character dressed in red outside the building to indicate that you have one inside.
+If they aren't busy, they will stand there with their arms in the air, waiting for you to direct them further.

 Once you complete the story mode, you can play through free play or survival.
 As you might expect, free play allows you to build your settlement without interrupting tutorials.
 Survival mode, however, offers a handful of difficulty settings, giving you several cards from the onset to help you succeed.
 Jessica still pops up when you earn new cards, telling you what they are.